 First semester students may be placed on "limited load" if the admission committee believe that a smaller load may be necessary for students to have a strong academic start at Valor.
-These students will be limited to 12 hours.
+These students will be limited to less than 12 hours.
+Returning students on Academic Warning, Probation or returning from Dismissal may also be placed on limited load.
 A student who chooses to withdraw from a course may not complete this process within three weeks prior to the beginning of final exams.
 Final dates for dropping and adding classes are published in the College calendar located in the Academic Catalog.
-Withdrawal from classes after the published date is permissible only by action of the Vice President for Academic Affairs and Registrar.
+Withdrawal from classes after the published date is permissible only by action of the Provost and Registrar.